June 13, 2019

-To stop this being you, we reveal seven common family holiday rip-offs and explain how to avoid them.
+To stop this being you, we reveal seven common family holiday rip-offs and explain how to avoid them on your next holiday.

 If you’re restricted to school holiday dates, you’ll know that it’s trickier to find a bargain, especially when you’re likely to have more specific requirements and need more room.
 But there are ways to save big as a family.

 One cost-saving trick is to consider flying from another nearby airport where term dates are different to those in your area.
 For example, if Scottish schools go back before those in the north of England, you can compare the prices at your local airport with those at the nearest Scottish airport.
-So long as the cost of getting to a different airport isn’t more than the saving you’ll make, you could pocket a substantial sum.
+So long as the cost of getting to a different airport isn’t more than the savings you’ll make, you could pocket a substantial sum.

 If you haven't booked yet, have a look at the different regional school holiday dates; you might be able to do the same next Easter or summer.

-Other money-saving techniques include researching the destinations where you’ll get good value for money (the Post Office generally releases a yearly report on this) and to consider all-inclusive over self-catering stays so you don’t end up getting carried away with your spending money.
+Other money-saving techniques include researching the destinations where you’ll get good value for money (the Post Office releases a yearly report on this) and to consider all-inclusive over self-catering stays so you don’t end up getting carried away with your spending money.

 And always compare prices before you book to make sure you’ve got the best deal for you.

-But family car hire doesn’t need to cost a small fortune if you shop around.
-To find the best deals, try to book your hire car well in advance of your holiday.
+But family car hire doesn't need to cost a small fortune if you shop around.
+To find the best deals, book your hire car well in advance of your holiday.
 As well as saving you money, this will give you the peace of mind you’ll get the vehicle type you need.
 And, even if you’ve left booking to the last minute, always book your car in advance online rather than leaving it to sort at the airport.

 Many airlines also let you take your own car seats from home free of charge so consider this as an option to save even more.